Appearance

 Habitat

-The confused flour beetle gets its name because it is often confused with its nearly identical relative the red flour beetle.
-The red flour beetle can fly, however, while the confused flour beetle cannot.
-Both beetles are most common in processed grain products, where their flattened bodies permit them to work their way into almost any package.
-Food heavily infested by these beetles often develop a grayish tint and take on an unpleasant odor.
-Confused flour beetles are capable of breeding year-round in heated buildings.
+The confused flour beetle gets its name because it is often mistaken for its nearly identical relative, the red flour beetle.
+However, the red flour beetle can fly, while the confused flour beetle cannot.
+Both beetles are most common in processed grain products, where their flattened bodies allow them to work their way into almost any package.
+Food heavily infested by these beetles often develops a grayish tint and takes on an unpleasant odor.
+Confused flour beetles can breed year-round in heated buildings.

 Diet

-Flour beetles are scavengers that cannot attack whole grains: they must rely on other insects such as rice weevils or lesser grain borers to first damage the kernels.
-They are know as "bran bugs"because of their preference for flour and flour by-products.
+Flour beetles are scavengers and cannot attack whole grains.
+They rely on other insects, such as rice weevils or lesser grain borers, to first damage the kernels.
+They are also known as "bran bugs" because they prefer flour and flour by-products.

 Control

-Discard all infested packages in outside trash receptacles.
-Clean spilled grain and infested cabinet areas using a vacuum followed by soapy water.
-Store all dried food goods in a glass or plastic container with a tight lid to limit spreading if one food becomes infested.
-Consider storing cereals and similar foods in the refrigerator to limit stored pantry pest problems.
+Discard all infested packages in outdoor trash receptacles.
+Clean up spilled grain and infested cabinet areas using a vacuum followed by soapy water.
+Store dried food and pantry items in glass or plastic containers with tight-fitting lids to limit the spread if one food becomes infested.